masa-finance/docs/docs/developers/identity-contracts/SoulStore.md

 Soul Store, that can mint new Soulbound Identities and Soul Name NFTs, paying a fee

 *From this smart contract we can mint new Soulbound Identities and Soul Name NFTs.
-This minting can be done paying a fee in ETH, USDC or $MASA*
+This minting can be done paying a fee in ETH, USDC or MASA*

 ## Methods